seandmatthews/n0tb0t/README.md

 # n0tb0t

-A twitch bot that now has a README!
+n0tb0t is a flexible and extensible twitch bot written in Python 3

+Requires Python 3.6+